 Learn more about Niue and Christianity in The Guide to the Religions in Niue.

 What Easter in Niue Means for Tourists

 The weekend of Good Friday to Easter Monday is observed as a long weekend of public holidays in Niue.
 Although only Good Friday and Easter Monday are the official public holidays, many businesses change their opening hours from Friday to the following Monday.
-In short, you might find that a lot of the restaurants and services are closed during the Easter break.
+In short, you might find that a lot of the restaurants, shops and services are closed during the Easter break.

 To give you an indication of what businesses are closed in Niue during Easter, some of the businesses that historically have either closed or had limited business hours include:

 - Niue Bond Store (airport duty-free open Good Friday for plane days)